ninjah187/ngx-mvu/README.md

 We have Model and View.
 Now it's time to add an Update part.

-First we define updates by defining store methods which call internal `update` method expecting update function as an argument.
+First we define updates by defining store methods which call internal store `update` method expecting update function as an argument.

 State should be always immutable, so update function is a pure function, which creates a new state object based on a previous one.